Codecademy/docs/content/html/concepts/tags/terms/form/form.md

 ---
 Title: "<form>"
-Description: "The <form> tag represents an interface to collect and submit user supplied information.
+Description: "Represents an interface to collect and submit user supplied information.
 This can include open ended text inputs, radio buttons, calendar information, and more."
 Subjects:
   - "Web Development"
   - "Web Design"